Homeschooling: Research on outcomes

 Research on homeschooling faces a number of challenges and limitations.
+Studies on homeschooled students typically rely on convenience sampling, which may disproportionately sample the highest-achieving homeschoolers.
+Researchers have identified a need for more representative samples in studying homeschooling.

 The documentation and regulation of homeschooling in the United States is highly variable among states, with a minority of states administering any rigorous testing or record-keeping of homeschooled children; in eleven states, no record of homeschooled students is kept at all.
 As of 2022, virtually all research on homeschooling used convenience sampling, leading to issues with selection bias.

 Homeschoolers as a demographic tend towards distrust of surveillance and institutions, making eliminating survey bias a challenge.
 Other common methodological problems commonly included the presence of confounding factors such as socioeconomic status and parental involvement, over-reliance on parental testimony, and taking into account the timing and duration of homeschooling (many homeschoolers only do so for a few years).
 Homeschooling research is often conducted on homeschooled children or their parents; surveys of adults who have been homeschooled are extremely limited.

 The majority of homeschool research in the United States is done with the support of the homeschool advocacy group, the Home School Legal Defense Association (HSLDA).
 A review of studies performed by prominent HSLDA-affiliated researcher Dr. Brian D. Ray found severe design limitations and demographic bias; nearly all subjects in his studies were White, Christian, and from households with two married parents who were more educated than average.
 Meanwhile, a 2016 federal survey of US homeschoolers found that over 40 percent of homeschoolers were not White, a majority had parents with less than a bachelor's degree, and over one in five lived in poverty.
+A number of large scale studies sponsored by the HSLDA on the academic achievement of homeschoolers recruited volunteers, promising the study would be used for homeschooling advocacy; subjects were able to self-report scores based on tests administered at home with parents proctoring.

-In the UK, the government has noted that no figures are available on educational attainment for children educated at home: "This means no assessment can be made of the impact on educational attainment of being home schooled".In the 20th century, education was increasingly recognized as a fundamental human right, with organizations like UNESCO promoting universal access to schooling worldwide.
+In the UK, the government has noted that no figures are available on educational attainment for children educated at home: "This means no assessment can be made of the impact on educational attainment of being home schooled".
+In the 20th century, education was increasingly recognized as a fundamental human right, with organizations like UNESCO promoting universal access to schooling worldwide.